NOAA-OWP/inundation-mapping/README.md

     - Please run `/foss_fim/lib/acquire_and_preprocess_inputs.py --help` for more information.
     - See United States Geological Survey (USGS) National Hydrography Dataset Plus High Resolution (NHDPlusHR) [site](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/nhdplus-high-resolution) for more information
 3. Produce Hydrofabric : `fim_run.sh -u <huc4,6,or8s> -c /foss_fim/config/<your_params_file.env> -n <name_your_run>`
-    - `-u` can be a single huc, a series passed in quotes, or a line-deliminted file
+    - `-u` can be a single huc, a series passed in quotes, or a line-delimited file
         i.
 To run entire domain of available data use one of the `/data/inputs/included_huc[4,6,8].lst` files
     - Outputs can be found under `/data/outputs/<name_your_run>`